-We all have students that just want to "get it right."
-We all have students that constantly seek the attention of the teacher.
-"Did I get this right?"
-"Is this what you want?"
-Now while it's certainly a good thing to affirm students in their learning, many times we want students to be creative with their learning.
-We allow them to own their learning and create assessment products where they can show us what they know in new and inventive ways.
-Because of this, there isn't "one right answer," yet our students are often trained to think that there can be only one.
+We all have students who just want to get everything right.
+We all have students who constantly seek the attention of the teacher: “Did I get this right?”
+“Is this what you want?”
+While it’s good to affirm students in their learning, many times we want them to be creative with their learning.
+We want them to own their learning and create assessment products where they can show us what they know in new and inventive ways.
+Because of this, there isn’t one right answer, yet our students are often trained to think that there can be only one.

 Curate and Create Learning Resources

 What do I mean by this?
-Instead of using questions to check for understanding and getting the right answer, we can use questions to probe students' thinking and push them to think about their learning.
+Instead of using questions to check for understanding—questions that have right and wrong answers—we can use questions to probe students’ thinking and push them to think about their learning.
 Questions can serve as powerful redirection tools that promote metacognition.
-Instead of responding with "Yes" or "No," ask a student, "Why do you think that?"
+Ask students, “Why do you think that?”
 If you notice an error or gap in learning, try using questions that push the student to think: